 What is "Error # 0x80092ee9"?

-"Error # 0x80092ee9" is one of the many scam websites, this particular one claims that it has detected some spyware/riskware which caused the "0x80092ee9" error.
-In order to remove detected threats and fix the error, visitors are provoked to call the displayed number.
-Scammers behind this website present themselves as Microsoft Support.
-However, the actual company has nothing to do with this scam.
-We strongly recommend to ignore this page and more importantly, not to contact scammers.
+"Error # 0x80092ee9" is one of many scam websites.
+This particular one claims that it has detected some spyware/riskware, which caused the "0x80092ee9" error.
+To remove detected threats and fix the error, visitors are encouraged to call the telephone number displayed.

 |Name||"Error # 0x80092ee9" virus|

 |Fake Claim||According to the scam website, it has detected spyware and riskware, which can be removed by calling the telephone number displayed|

 |Serving IP Address (junaidenislove[.]pw)||184.108.40.206|